jillalberts/privacy-glasses/README.md

 	- or email jillian dot alberts at gmail dot com

-- Support the development of this FREE plugin: https://www.buymeacoffee.com/jillalberts
+- Support the development of this free plugin: https://www.buymeacoffee.com/jillalberts

 ### 🕰 Release History

+- 2021-04-04: Version 0.4.1
+	- Changed blur level selector to a slider (was a dropdown)
+		- Added indication of current blur level setting next to the slider
+	- Activating or deactivating Privacy Glasses mode now provides a more visible notification
+	- Bug fix: the `<style>` element the plugin creates is now properly removed when the plugin is unloaded
+	- removed svg tags from icon variable
+	- Cleaned up and improved code
+	- TODO for next version: try to improve CSS, do more compatibility testing
 - 2021-04-04: Version 0.4.0, first version to be fully submitted to the Obsidian Community Plugins directory
 	- Fixed header blur levels
 	- Added option to adjust the blur level in a (new) settings dialog
 	- Improved ability to respect various themes' colors while text is blurred
-	- Added ability to blur content in Obsidian's sidebars
+	- Added ability to blur text in Obsidian's sidebars
 	- Added blur functionality for Preview Mode
 	- Added "Solid Blocks" obfuscation option for Edit Mode, Preview Mode, and Sidebars
 	- Added "Circles" experimental obfuscation option for Edit Mode, Preview Mode, and Sidebars
 	- Changed name to "Privacy Glasses"
 	- squashed many bugs
-- 2021-03-30: Version 0.1 (unlisted alpha release under the name "Blurry Edit Mode").
-Supported blurry text only in Edit Mode only.
+- 2021-03-30: Version 0.1 (preliminary release under the name "Blurry Edit Mode").
+Supported blurry text (only) in Edit Mode (only).
 Adjusting the blur level required manually editing a CSS file.